This Guide Memo covers approval procedures and policies for naming Stanford University facilities and land features.

 Proposals to remove names from university facilities or land features will follow the process laid out in the "Principles and Procedures for Renaming Buildings and Other Features at Stanford University" (hereafter referred to as the "Principles").

-As outlined in the Principles, the President may initiate the process of reconsidering the name of a building or feature in response to a request submitted by members of the university or at his or her own initiative.
+As outlined in the Principles, the President may initiate the process of reconsidering the name of a building or feature, if necessary, in response to a request submitted by members of the university or at his or her own initiative.
 For consideration by the President, requests from the community shall contain certain elements described in the Principles.

 If the renaming process described in the Principles results in a decision to eliminate a name, the President will initiate a process to determine a new name for the feature.
 This will normally follow the procedure described below in 1.c.